-Welcome professor!
-And thank you for your interest in PSAid 2017.
+Thank you for your interest in the PSAid student contest!
 Since 2006, the PSAid contest has challenged students to develop compelling and creative print and video Public Service Announcements (PSAs) that educate the American public on the most effective ways to support international disaster relief.

 Ways to Incorporate PSAid into your Curriculum

-If your Spring 2017 curriculum includes graphic design, advertising or PSA development, campaigns, or video production, we hope you will consider having your students learn through PSAid.
-They’ll hone their skills through real-life application—AND contribute to an important cause at the same time.
+If your curriculum includes graphic design, advertising or PSA development, campaigns, or video production, we hope you will consider having your students learn through PSAid.
+They’ll hone their skills through real-life application AND contribute to an important cause at the same time.

-Here are a few more ways to incorporate the PSAid contest into your curriculum:
+Here are a few suggestions on how you can incorporate the PSAid contest into your curriculum:

 - Position CIDI as a client who needs a multi-faceted campaign to support their mission.
-Have students develop print, infographic and video PSA as complementary pieces of the same unified campaign execution.
+Have students develop print, digital image and video PSAs as complementary pieces of the same unified campaign execution.
 Require distribution strategies, if applicable to your class.

 - Use this competition as a framework to teach effective communications, messaging execution, client management and/or commercial design.

 - Assign teams to work together throughout the semester to provide a real-world agency-to-client experience.